 To ensure a better fit in your next hire, everyone on the interview team should be clear on the most important skills for a hire to possess.
 In addition, each interviewer should also be able to clearly explain the job, its deliverables and its overall purpose in your company.

-In order to fire the right way, you will have to build a case to fire, documenting the employee’s short comings against the deliverables and expectations outlined in the job description.
+In order to find the right way to fire someone, you will have to build a case for the firing by documenting the employee’s short comings against the deliverables and expectations outlined in their job description.
 By following these best practices, you can move to fire while ensuring that your company is safe from a wrongful termination suit.

 Communicate with the Employee

-Communicating your expectations to your employees is always important, but never more-so than when an employee is failing to meet those expectations.
-You should always communicate to a mistaken hire how and when, specifically, they aren’t living up to their end of the bargain.
+Communicating your expectations to your employees is always important, but never more so than when an employee is failing to meet expectations.
+You should always communicate to a mistaken hire specifically how, when, and why they aren’t living up to expectations.

-Communicating your expectations with a mistaken hire will ensure that you are both on the same page.
+Communicating your expectations will ensure that you are both on the same page.
 If you have gone over their performance each time it’s been an issue, then they can’t claim to be surprised when you bring up the subject of their termination.

-By communicating with an employee when they fail to meet their benchmarked goals, you will both motivate them to do their best and establish that continuing to miss these benchmarks will, eventually, force you to fire them.
+By communicating with an employee when they fail to meet their benchmarked goals, you will motivate them to do their best and establish that continuing to miss these benchmarks will eventually force you to fire them.

 Build your Case

-In order to fire a mistaken hire and make room for a better one, you will need to have a solid, evidence-based case to fire that person.
+In order to fire a poor hire and make room for a better one, you will need to have a solid, evidence-based case to fire them.